twosixlabs/acsploit/README.md

 #####API:
 - Your module must have an `Options` object.
 Use the `add_option` method to add exploit-specific options.
 (See below for the options API)
+- Your module must have a `DESCRIPTION` string which briefly describes what the module does.
+  - You are strongly encouraged to follow the format of the existing exploits in your description.
 - Your module must have a method `run(generator, output)`.
 This method will be called when your exploit is used.
   - `generator` is an input generator object (see below for the input generator API).
   - `output` is an output generator object (see below for the output generator API).